How to Start a Trucking Company

 You can also include information on ways you intend to cover costs and generate income for the business, especially before making enough profit to sustain the business.

-Register Your Business
+2. Register Your Business

-You’ll need to determine whether your business structure is going to be an LLC, a corporation, partnership, or sole proprietorship.
+You’ll need to determine whether your trucking business structure is going to be an LLC, a corporation, partnership, or sole proprietorship.
 An LLC is a business owned by one (or more) people, a corporation is owned by multiple shareholders, partnerships mean profits are shared among business partners, and sole proprietorships mean the lone founder keeps all the earnings.
 If you’re planning on being a solo owner-operator, you’ll likely be deciding between an LLC and sole proprietorship.

 You can register your business via the SBA.gov website, which also provides additional intel into what information you’ll need to gather and submit, depending on how you choose to structure your trucking company.

-Meet Legal Requirements
+3. Meet Legal Requirements

 These legal documents that you need to secure for your trucking company include:

-Get A Commercial Driver’s License
+Commercial Driver’s License

 Your driver’s license is not valid for use when running a trucking company.
 Instead, you need to have a commercial driver’s license.
 The same case applies to the drivers that you hire; they need to have commercial driving licenses.

 To apply for this license, you need to be above 21 years, have a valid social security number, and prove US residency.
 To qualify for the license, you need to pass knowledge and vision exams.
 Additionally, you take another test for pre-trip inspection and road skills.
+After passing each of these exams, you pay the application fee and receive your commercial driver’s license.

-Apply for Your Trucking Authority
+Trucking Authority

 A trucking authority is a permit that you receive from the government to get paid to transport goods across state lines.
-This permit is also known as operating authority or motor carrier authority.
+This permit is also known as operating authority or motor carrier authority, and enables you to choose your routes, schedules, and goods to carry without any restrictions.

-Get a Process Agent
+Process Agent

 A process agent acts as the link between the state and the business.
 In most states, as required by law, each business should have a process agent.
+The agent should be present at a physical address to receive and sign documents such as wage garnishments, tax documents, legal notices, and state mandates.

 Other legal requirements and permits you may need to obtain for your trucking business include: